ESMValGroup/ESMValCore/doc/contributing.rst

    `PyPI <https://pypi.org/project/ESMValCore/>`__, and
    `readthedocs <https://readthedocs.org/dashboard/esmvalcore/users/>`__.

+The release of ESMValCore is tied to the release of ESMValTool.
+To start the procedure, ESMValCore gets released as a release candidate to test the recipes in ESMValTool.
+If bugs are found during the testing phase of the release candidate, make as many release candidates for ESMValCore as needed in order to fix them.

-To make a new release of the package, follow these steps:
+To make a new release of the package, be it a release candidate or the final release, follow these steps:

 1. Check that all tests and builds work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~